Thmyris/Purchasing-Guides-For-Everyday-Items/headphones-2021.md

   - tube amp doesnt do much
   - they are visceral, attack you with sound, but its pleasurable (this contradicts with what badseed said)
 - joshua valour https://youtu.be/ZcHxxCtxerg
-  - this guy said memory foam makes good bass but traps HEAT, ARGH!
-NO!
+  - this guy said memory foam makes good bass but traps HEAT (ARGH!
+NO!)
-- -
+- FACTS:
   - 380g

 ## Philips Fidelio X3($415) + boompro ($60) :thumbsdown: